tobiasrask/wmbus-client/README.md

 into few bytes and it might not be easy to find out how the data should be decoded back to something meaninful.

-Usually the payload of telegram is encrypted using AES and and you need the meter specific secret key to be able to decrypt the data.
+Usually the payload of telegram is encrypted using AES and you need the meter specific secret key to be able to decrypt the data.